Condo Insurance

 Covers extra costs to bring your interior up to code after a covered loss, if needed.

-Many North Dakota condo associations require owners to carry specific coverage-often with minimum liability or loss assessment limits.
-Gateway is familiar with local HOA rules and will match your policy to those needs, so you stay compliant and protected.
+Many condo associations require owners to carry specific coverage-often with liability or loss assessment limits.
+We can help you with the HOA rules, so you stay compliant and protected.

 How Condo Insurance Makes a Difference

-If a fire starts in your kitchen, your condo policy pays to rebuild your interior (drywall, flooring, fixtures), replace your damaged belongings, and even help pay for special assessments if the HOA's policy isn't enough to fix shared areas.
+If a fire starts in your kitchen, your condo policy will help pay to rebuild your interior (drywall, flooring, fixtures), there would be coverage for your damaged belongings, and help pay for special assessments if the HOA's policy isn't enough to fix shared areas.
 Without condo insurance, you'd pay for all that yourself.

 Customize Your Coverage for Complete Protection